cloudmesh-community/case/README.md

 looking for students that would like to take on these tasks and contribute to this document.

-**Cluster Shelf or Rack:** To accomodate larger clusters in the class setting a shelf is proposed in which we *place* the miniclusters while attaching it through a power distribution bar and a large network switch to integrate the individual clusters into the larger cluster.
-Furthermore we want to create a product in a box called *Cloudmesh Pi Cluster* that we can give to students so they can assemble such a cluster themself, or order the parts directly from us and we ship the parts and the cluster case to them.
+**Cluster Shelf or Rack:** To accommodate  larger clusters in the class setting a shelf is proposed in which we *place* the miniclusters while attaching it through a power distribution bar and a large network switch to integrate the individual clusters into the larger cluster.
+Furthermore we want to create a product in a box called *Cloudmesh Pi Cluster* that we can give to students so they can assemble such a cluster themselves, or order the parts directly from us and we ship the parts and the cluster case to them.

 **Product Box:** It is useful to be able to distribute such a cluster as a Kit, either distributed by us or others.
-For this we need to designa shipping box that includes all parts of a five node cluster including an online instruction manual and an artful product label.
+For this we need to design a shipping box that includes all parts of a five node cluster including an online instruction manual and an artful product label.

 **Bitscope Rack:** We have also access to a 19 inch rack based on: